ashishverma948/Educational_Tech/README.md

-# Study Notion
+# Educational Tech

-Study Notion is an ED Tech (Education Technology) web application developed using the MERN stack.
+Educational Tech is an ED Tech (Education Technology) web application developed using the MERN stack.

 ## Note